brunocfnba/docker-airflow/README.md

 docker-compose -f bm-docker-compose-airflow.yml up -d
 ```
 > `-f` specifies the yml file name and `-d` to run as a deamon.
+> Perform the same changes to the 'env_vars' file as described in the 'Running on Premisses' bullet 3.

 ##### 4. Check the container are up and running
 * Run `docker ps -a` and check there are two containers (airflow-web adn aiflow-scheduler) running.